-Persistently offending children or children who commit what is considered a serious deviation from good behaviour will be sent to one of the Deputy Heads and ultimately to the Headmaster.
-The Headmaster oversees behaviour and discipline within the EYFS.
+Persistently offending children or children who commit what is considered a serious deviation from good behaviour will be sent to the Deputy Head and ultimately to the Head of Prep School.
+The Deputy Head oversees behaviour and discipline within the EYFS.